How to Deal with Difficult Employees as a New Manager

 How to Coach an Immature Employee

-As a professional, it can be incredibly hard to deal with an immature individual.
+As a professional, it can be tough to deal with an immature individual.

 All you want to do is tell them to 'grow up.'
 But you and I both know that this isn't going to help.